Loftet

 Loftet is a mountain in Lom Municipality in Innlandet county, Norway.
 The 2170 m tall mountain is located in the Jotunheimen mountains just outside the Jotunheimen National Park.
 The mountain sits about 33 km southwest of the village of Fossbergom and about 40 km northeast of the village of Øvre Årdal.
-The mountain is surrounded by several other notable mountains including Galdhøpiggen to the east; Skagsnebb and Sauhøi to the southeast; Storbreahøe to the south; and Veslfjelltinden, Veslbreatinden, and Storbreatinden to the south.
+The mountain is surrounded by several other notable mountains including Galdhøpiggen to the east; Skagsnebb and Sauhøe to the southeast; Storbreahøe to the south; and Veslfjelltinden, Veslbreatinden, and Storbreatinden to the south.